-A new program for 2009, the Leadership School is an intensive leadership development opportunity for a cohort of 12-18 individuals for six months.
-The School will give emerging leaders the tools to organize and mobilize their community, and deeply analyze issues from political, economic, and social perspectives.
-The National Day Labor Organizing Network is encouraging their member organization to host Leadership Schools across the country.
-These Schools should be able to strengthen the day labor movement, both locally and nationally, by developing confident and strong leaders with a shared analysis.
-On an organizational level, graduates will work together with the Day Labor Committee to give guidance to VOZ and to the Portland day labor community.
+Leadership School is an intensive leadership development program for a cohort of 12-18 individuals for six months.
+The School offers emerging leaders the tools to organize and mobilize their community, and deeply analyze issues from political, economic, and social perspectives.
+The model, acquired from National Day Labor Organizing Network, aims to strengthen the day labor movement, both locally and nationally, by developing confident and strong leaders.
+On an organizational level, graduates work together with the Day Labor Committee to give guidance to VOZ and to the Portland day labor community.

 Day Labor Committee

 The day labor committee is the organizational decision making body at the MLK Jr. Worker Center.
 The Committee provides an alternative to the Board of Directors for day laborers who want to take on a higher level of responsibility.
 The members of the Committee will act as an Advisory body to the Board and focus on programmatic and political decisions for the organization.
 Day laborers direct organizational policies, legislative agenda, and programs through serving on the Day Laborer Committee.